-Pursuant to the County Charter, the County Legislature meets to consider the approval of County laws, ordinances and resolutions, including those relating to multi-year financial plans, budgets, capital plans and capital budgets, certain contracts, the appointment of department heads and tax rates and levies.
+Pursuant to the County Charter, the 19-member County Legislature meets to consider the approval of County laws, ordinances and resolutions, including those relating to the operating budget, the capital plan and capital budget, certain contracts, the appointment of department heads and tax rates and levies.
 See "Budget Process and Controls", within this section.
 The County Legislature is also empowered to hold public investigative hearings.
 Ordinances, resolutions and local laws require at least ten affirmative votes for passage, except that bond ordinances and certain other actions require at least thirteen votes.